underthecurve/r-dataviz-ggplot2/R-basic-dataviz.md

 ### Boxplot

 I really like boxplots.
-[Here](https://www.khanacademy.org/math/statistics-probability/summarizing-quantitative-data/box-whisker-plots/a/box-plot-review) is a good article from Khan Academy that reviews what boxplots do.
-Basically, they provide a summary of the range of values: not only the min and the max, but also the first quartile, the median, and the third quartiles.
-[Here](https://www.nytimes.com/interactive/2018/06/05/opinion/columnists/what-college-really-costs.html) is a piece in the Opinion section of the *New York Times*, about the cost of college, with an excellent series of boxplots right up top.
+[Here](https://www.khanacademy.org/math/statistics-probability/summarizing-quantitative-data/box-whisker-plots/a/box-plot-review) is a good article from Khan Academy that reviews what boxplots do: https://www.khanacademy.org/math/statistics-probability/summarizing-quantitative-data/box-whisker-plots/a/box-plot-review.
+Basically, boxplots provide a summary of the range of values: not only the min and the max, but also the first quartile, the median, and the third quartiles.
+[Here](https://www.nytimes.com/interactive/2018/06/05/opinion/columnists/what-college-really-costs.html) is a piece in the Opinion section of the *New York Times*, about the cost of college, with an excellent series of boxplots right up top: https://www.nytimes.com/interactive/2018/06/05/opinion/columnists/what-college-really-costs.html.

 Let's make boxplots of the hourly temperature for each year.